storybookjs/ember/docs/builders/webpack.md

 <!-- prettier-ignore-end -->

-If you want to know the exact details of the webpack config, the best way is to run either of the following:
+If you want to know the exact details of the Webpack config, the best way is to run either of the following:

 ```shell